 When planning your trip to Denmark, it's important to understand that although many of its citizens speak English, Danish is the official language of the country.
 As a result, it will greatly improve your trip to learn a few Danish words and phrases to help you get around this foreign land.

-When using "r" at the beginning of a word or after a consonant, it sounds like a strong guttural "h" like the Spanish "j" in "Jose."
-Elsewhere, between vowels or before a consonant, it often becomes part of the vowel sound or is lost entirely.
+- r sounds at the beginning of a word or after a consonant, sound like a strong guttural h like the Spanish j in "Jose"

 Danish Greetings and Basic Expressions

 Here are some ways to greet people in Denmark, plus common expressions that may come in handy.

 - Hej. - Hello.

 - Hvad hedder du? - What's your name?

 - Hvorfra kommer du? - Where are you from?

 - Jeg kommer fre de Forenede Stater. - I am from the United States.

 - Hvor gammel er du? - How old are you?

 - Jeg gammel... - I am .... years old.